*This article has been updated on May 30th, 2019 based on new research conducted by the TrustRadius team*

 #3 Increased Employee Engagement

 Cloud HR systems take advantage of big data and mobile technology to engage employees.
-For example, in just a matter of minutes, HR can send out a pulse survey among employees on how the company can serve them better.
+For example, in just a matter of minutes, HR can send out a pulse survey to employees to collect feedback on how the company can serve them better.

 Why is the lack of employee connection a concern?
 Without question, HR has learned during the past decade that employee engagement is a key source of competitive advantage.
 In fact, engagement drives high levels of customer satisfaction, knowledge sharing, interest from new applicants, business agility and bottom line profitability.
 Engaging employees and giving them a secure channel where they can give their feedback is a huge help with employee retention as well.